-Spouse Pick Up
+Can My Spouse Pick Up Their Own Divorce Papers?

 If your spouse is in agreement with the divorce, then you can have them drive to the court or your lawyer’s office to pick up the petition and sign what is known as an Acceptance of Service.
 This document serves no legal purpose other than to have the spouse acknowledge that they are receiving the legal paperwork.

-Another option to serve your spouse is to mail the petition to them along with an Acceptance of Service form and instructions on how to send that form back to the court or lawyer’s office.
+Yes, another option to serve your spouse is to mail the petition to them along with an Acceptance of Service form and instructions on how to send that form back to the court or lawyer’s office.
 Similar to the pick-up method, this option of service is easier if your spouse is on board with the divorce.

 Your attorney’s office is a great resource to help you not only file the petition for divorce but also to serve your spouse the paperwork.
 Levine Law Center LLC has helped many clients begin the process and has assisted in serving divorce petitions throughout Oregon.